SerenaDonadi/FORCE_Analyses/README.md

 ###

-Agnes extracted satellite measures (from Copericus) of daily temperatures for all the gillnet locations from 1982 to 2023. we don't know whether is daily avg or one time, how many time the satellite passed by, and at what time
+Agnes extracted satellite measures (from Copericus) of daily temperatures for all the gillnet locations from 1982 to 2023. we don't know whether is daily avg or one time, how many time the satellite passed by, and at what time.
+OBS: when there is ice the temp remain constant

 - compare these values to the measured temperatures from the gillnet data to see how well they correspond.
+Not well. explore

 Ask also Ingrid Bergman about temp from loggers for all sites and years of the analyses, to compare.
 Done, waiting for a reply